yingweiwo

 Protein Binding

-White blood cell counts were monitored by a standard automated cell count and further enumeration of major white blood cell populations using TBNK flow cytometry identified no abnormalities in T, B, or natural killer (NK) cell subsets following exposure to deucravacitinib (data not shown).[2]
+White blood cell counts were monitored using standard automated cell counting methods, and major white blood cell populations were further counted using TBNK flow cytometry.
+The results showed that no abnormalities were observed in T cells, B cells, or natural killer (NK) cell subsets after deucravacitinib treatment (data not shown).
+[2]

-There were no dose‐related trends in the occurrence of any clinical laboratory marked abnormalities or ECG abnormalities, including out‐of‐range ECG intervals, in any part of the study, and no effect of deucravacitinib on heart rate or body temperature was observed.[2]
+No dose-related trends of any significant clinical laboratory abnormalities or electrocardiographic abnormalities (including ECG intervals exceeding the normal range) were observed at any stage of the study, nor were any effects of deucravacitinib on heart rate or body temperature observed.
+[2]

 References